 \section{Introduction}

-Basic functions like matrix multiplication, currently constitute the bulk of computational load in scientific computing, as they are omnipresent in applications that include convolution~\cite{strang2023introduction}, large linear transforms, Fourier transforms, quantum computing~\cite{buhrman2001quantum}, as well as in applications of machine learning such as linear regression and least squares modeling~\cite{strang2023introduction}, to mention just a few.
-The unprecedented intensity of such computational loads often brings to the fore the necessity for distributed computing, and indeed one of the most common use-cases is distributed matrix multiplication~\cite{anastasia2011throughput}.
-Thus, with the advent of massive parallelization techniques, we are now witnessing the deployment of modern distributed computing systems, such as MapReduce, aimed exactly at tackling these distributed computing tasks.
+Basic functions like matrix multiplication, currently constitute the bulk of computational load in scientific computing, as they are omnipresent in applications that include convolution~\cite{strang2023introduction}, large linear transforms, Fourier transforms, quantum computing~\cite{buhrman2001quantum}, as well as in applications of machine learning such as linear regression, least squares modeling~\cite{strang2023introduction}, and many more.
+The unprecedented intensity of such computational loads often brings to the fore the necessity for massive parallelization techniques, and we are now witnessing the deployment of massive distributed computing systems, geared at tackling complex distributed computing tasks.

-It is the case though that to be successfully employed, distributed computing requires an intense exchange of information among the participating nodes.
-In most scenarios, including matrix multiplication, it is evident that to successfully parallelize across multiple workers, we must maintain a reduced communication load, which is now considered as a main bottleneck of parallel processing.
-The need for minimizing this load is clear and evident, and this is a need that has motivated several of the noteworthy parallel computing techniques, such as in~\cite{yu2017polynomial,dutta2019optimal,tandon2017gradient,raviv2020gradient,halbawi2018improving,soleymani2021analog,YuRavSoAve2018} to mention just a fraction, that have been designed and tested with success.
+It is the case though that to be successfully deployed, distributed computing requires an intense exchange of information among the participating nodes.
+In most scenarios, including matrix multiplication, it is evident that to meaningfully parallelize across multiple workers, one must maintain a reduced communication load, which is now considered as a main bottleneck of parallel processing.
+The need for minimizing this load is clear and evident, and this is a need that has motivated several of the noteworthy parallel computing techniques, such as in~\cite{yu2017polynomial,dutta2019optimal,tandon2017gradient,raviv2020gradient,halbawi2018improving,soleymani2021analog,YuRavSoAve2018} to mention just a fraction, many of which have been designed and tested with success.